ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 for this proposal: components are parametrized by the requirements they define or inherit.

-Cabal's library components predate Backpack, but for completeness we give a full description of it here.
+Cabal's libraries predate Backpack, but for completeness we give a full description of it here.

 Library structure
 ~~~~~~~~~~~~~~~~~~~

-A library component defines a scope containing declarations for modules
+A library defines a scope containing declarations for modules
 and signatures.

 ::